What is a Commercial Electrician?

 An 'Electrical Apprentice' will usually be studying to achieve a combined Level 3 technical and vocational qualification.
 They will generally be working under the supervision of qualified electricians and supervisors.
 The qualification gained from an apprenticeship consists of two key parts, these being technical training and vocational onsite assessments.

-Apprentice's would usually be expected to have at least math’s, English and Information Communication Technology (ICT) qualifications at grade C or above.
+Apprentice's would usually be expected to have at least Numeracy, English and Information Communication Technology (ICT) qualifications at grade C (or equivalent) or above.
 An apprenticeship is expected to last between 3 and 4 years and on satisfactory completion the apprentice will become a fully qualified electrician.

 Approved Electrician